 TRANSMISSION HOLOGRAMS by Nancy Gorglione & Greg Cherry

 A few examples of our many transmission holograms.

-Right, Light Thru the Trees, Shadowgram and Rainbow Hologram combined to create an effect of moving leaves and colors.
+Left, Light Thru the Trees, Shadowgram and Rainbow Hologram combined to create an effect of moving leaves and colors.
 By Nancy Gorglione, 22 by 30 Inches, originated for Equus Underwater, above.

 Below, Math Poem, Multichannel Rainbow Hologram by Nancy Gorglione, 12 by 16 inches.
 Originated for Lawrence Hall of Science Exhibition, Laser: The Light Fantastic.

 These holograms are three dimensional images recorded with laser light onto film or glass plates.
 We've created dazzling windows of light, from one-of-a-kind holographic art and sculpture; to intricate space-within-space magic.
 As early artist-engineers in a brand new media, our work has consistently originated archetypes in the Holographic World.

 We were there to spur on the evolution of the laser as artist's tool.
 Laser light's mesmerizing ability to sync with sound spurred the development of performance structures with laser light a star of the show.

 Nancy Gorglione and Greg Cherry developed laser scanning as an art form, often in collaborative performance with musicians and dancers.
 The long-running Light Sound Motion Performance Series and the contemporary Laser Light & Percussion Orchestra synchronize light and sound with community artists and percussion orchestras.

 Greg Cherry's Telescope Hologram